How to get the biggest returns from your hotel bookings

-The Sheraton Melbourne is, as a Starwood loyalist, my go to hotel when travelling to Melbourne.
-It’s not very big, but makes up for it’s size with a good location, modern and comfortable rooms and generally good service.
+The Sheraton Melbourne is, as a Marriott loyalist, my go-to hotel when travelling to Melbourne.
+It’s not very big, but makes up for its size with a good location, modern and comfortable rooms and generally good service.

 I’ve stayed at the Sheraton Melbourne several times now, with a

 previous review here – so I thought I’d try and compare and contrast a couple of different room types you might find in the hotel.

 The Sheraton Hotel is ranked #29 out of 159 hotels in Melbourne on TripAdvisor, which is pretty good considering the quality of hotels around the city.